Changes to tax-exempt sporting and community clubs

 How can the new reporting requirements be met?

-The NFP self-review return for the 2023-24 year can be lodged any time between 1 July and 31 October 2024.
-It can be submitted online through Online Services for Business, or a registered tax agent can lodge on your behalf.
+The NFP self-review return for the 2023-24 year can be submitted online through Online Services for Business, or a registered tax agent can lodge on your behalf.

 Once the return is accessed, the organisation will need to provide information in the following areas: